-With this loop included, it claims 9th spot in the highest paved European roads list and is listed as 5th highest mountain pass. – without it, it’s ranked 11th and 6th respectively.
+With this loop included, it claims 9th spot in the highest paved European roads list and is listed as 5th highest mountain pass – without it, it’s ranked 11th and 6th respectively.

-I cycled up the Lautaret side June 9th, 2012 and found the final loop closed from the Valloire side – luckily, I could still cycle up from my end.
+I cycled up the Lautaret side from Le Clapier on June 9th, 2012 and found the final loop closed from the Valloire side – luckily, I could still cycle up from my end.

 It can only be reached via the Col du Télégraphe from Saint-Michel-de-Maurienne and via the Col du Lautaret from either Briançon or Bourg-d’Oisans (Le Clapier).

-At 11.8 kilometers in length, with an elevation of 856 meters (7.3%), the preceding Télégraphe is not to be mistaken as a merely a warming up for the Galibier.
+At 12.1 kilometers in length, with an elevation of 852 meters (7%), the preceding Télégraphe is not to be mistaken as a merely a warming up for the Galibier.

 After a short descend into Valloire, the actual ascend of the Galibier starts: 18.1 kilometers, with 1,245 meters of elevation, or a 6.9% average.

-Either average is a little deceiving, as there is a drop between kilometers 4 and 6 and like from Briançon, there’s a lot of false flat.
+Either average is a little deceiving, as from le Clapier there is a drop between kilometers 4 and 6, and like from Briançon, there’s a lot of false flat.